Louis-CharlesBiron/canvasDotEffect/readme.md

     ImageDisplay.RESOLUTIONS.SD // shrink it down to 640x480
 )

-// Creating an ImageDisplay displaying a screen (requires user actions and permisson) const screenFeed = new ImageDisplay(
+// Creating an ImageDisplay displaying a screen (requires user actions and permission) const screenFeed = new ImageDisplay(
     ImageDisplay.loadCapture(), // get the screen capture, with default settings [640,0], // draw next to the camera display